From the early 1990’s to 2006, Calgary had Canada’s fastest growing population of people experiencing homelessness.

 The introduction of the CAA also coincided with the establishment of the Safe Communities Opportunity and Resource Centre, or SORCe, a multi-partner initiative and key downtown access point for services and referrals. that is led by the Calgary Police Service.

-To tie it all together, Calgary Homeless Foundation developed the first System Planning Framework in collaboration with community partners.
+To tie it all together, we developed the first System Planning Framework in collaboration with community partners.
 The Framework brings the HMIS, system and program-level performance management, service planning, and quality assurance together to achieve an impact that can be felt at the community level in Calgary.

-The scope of this work cannot be understated: It took significant goodwill and commitment from agencies, government, and Calgary Homeless Foundation to undertake this work.
+The scope of this work cannot be understated: It took significant goodwill and commitment from agencies and government to undertake this work.

 Our Community Ties